Atlantic tripletail: Predators

 Atlantic tripletail does not have many predators but is preyed upon by a variety of larger predators, including sharks, barracudas, and other large predatory fish.
 Juvenile tripletail are also vulnerable to predation by birds, such as pelicans and gulls, which can be attracted to floating debris where the fish are sheltering.

 Parasites

-Parasites of the tripletail include the copepods Anuretes heckelii which affects the branchial cavities, Lernanthropus pupa which affects the gill filaments, and Scianophilus tenius.
+Parasites of the tripletail include the copepods Anuretes heckelii which affects the gills, Lernanthropus pupa which affects the gill filaments, and the ectoparasitic copepod Caligus tenius.

 Importance to humans

 A few tons of Atlantic tripletails are fished commercially on the east and west coasts of Florida, and marketed fresh, frozen, or salted.
 They are mainly caught using haul seines, gill nets, and line gear.
-They are common in driftnet catches of tuna along the edge of the continental shelf.
-This fish is targeted by recreational anglers for its delicious meat.
+They are common taken as bycatch in driftnet catches of tuna along the edge of the continental shelf.
+It is a popular target for recreational anglers and its flesh is highly palatable and is considered superior to some other game fishes.

 Conservation

-The Atlantic tripletail is not listed as endangered or vulnerable with the World Conservation Union (IUCN).
+The Atlantic tripletail is listed as a least-concern species by the International Union for Conservation of Nature (IUCN).
 Both Florida and Georgia have a bag limit of two fish per day for recreational fishing.
 In Florida, the minimum length is 18 in; in Georgia, 18 in.